February 2, 2021

-Use the Rutgers Visitors Log to register visitors and guests each day using this required platform.
+Use the Rutgers Visitors Log to register visitors, vendors, contractors, and guests each day using this required platform.
 Access the app.

 Health & Safety

-COVID-19 On-Campus Testing Strategy, Rutgers offers SARS-CoV-2 PCR saliva testing to specified groups of employees and students on campus.
+COVID-19 On-Campus Testing Strategy, Rutgers offers SARS-CoV-2 PCR saliva testing to specified groups of employees and students on campus on a weekly basis.
 Read about the university’s testing strategy.
 Visit the Testing Program Dashboard to see results of the testing performed.

 Resources from New Jersey

 The COVID Alert NJ app anonymously alerts users if they have been in close contact with someone who has tested positive for COVID-19.
-It also provides up-to-date information on New Jersey reopening news and key COVID-19 metrics.
 Download the app and learn about other resources available from New Jersey.

-Get answers to your questions on health and campus safety, research, telecommuting, and more subjects of concern and interest to the university community.
+Get answers to your questions on health and campus safety, vaccines, telecommuting, and more subjects of concern and interest to the university community.

 Additional announcements can be found on the Communications page.